camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 ## Make your Google Maps Platform Connector executable

-To work with Google Maps Platform Connector, choose the required operation type in the **Operation** section and enable required Google Service API witch depend on operation, set the API Key in the **Authentication** section and complete the mandatory fields highlighted in red in the Connector properties panel.
+To work with the Google Maps Platform Connector, choose the required operation type in the **Operation** section and enable the required Google Service API (which depends on the operation).
+Set the API key in the **Authentication** section and complete the mandatory fields highlighted in red in the Connector properties panel.

 :::note
 All the mandatory and non-mandatory fields and required settings depending on the operation selection you choose are covered in the upcoming sections.